 Heart monitor: A few small pads will be placed on your chest and attached to a monitor that traces your heart rate and rhythm.

-Other special lines: Similar to IV's, there are several other types that may be used to obtain critical information.
-For example, an arterial line is inserted into an artery (usually wrist) and is used to measure blood pressure, obtain blood, and get information about the amount of oxygen in the blood.
+Other special lines: Similar to IVs, there are several other types of lines that may be used to obtain critical information.
+For example, an arterial line is inserted into an artery (usually the wrist) and is used to measure blood pressure, obtain blood, and get information about the amount of oxygen in the blood.

-Chest Tubes: One or more chest tubes will be inserted in chest during surgery.
+Chest Tubes: One or more chest tubes may be inserted in your chest during surgery.
 The tubes are used to drain excess fluid and air from your chest.

 Urinary catheter: This is a tube that is inserted into your bladder in the operating room to drain urine.
 It will be removed when you can urinate on your own.